mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralization Strategies {#techniques}

-Despite the inherent issues in achieving decentralization, a few technical strategies are sometimes touted as addressing not only technical centralization, but also political and economic centralization.
+Despite the inherent issues in achieving political and economic decentralization through solely technical means, a few technical strategies are sometimes promoted as addressing not only technical centralization, but also political and economic centralization.
 This section examines some, along with their limitations.

 ### Federation {#federation}